ismqui/facturas/README.md

 - 2018-12-20, 2, 1050.65, 21, 7, true, "Servicios Python"
 - 2018-12-21, 3, 2550.65, 21, 7, true, "Servicios Elixir"
 ```
+also environment variables:
+FACTURAS_FILE = "facturas.csv" # name of file to load
+FACTURAS_DIR = "." # directory of file

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc)
 and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can